AVJdataminer/Notes/All_notes.md

 - Indirect time and costs
 - in order to make it successful
 - cancellation
-- activities of more than
+- activities of more than 15 mins
+-
 # 30 May 2020
 ## Creating NB grader assignments
 install main module